felipesalvadordev/insurancequote/README.md

 ### Outbound integration
 - queue-insurance-policy-received (Post an insurance quote created)

-When submit a POST, a message with the last insurance quotation created will be sent to a third part application using AWS SQS queue.
+When submit a POST, a message with the newest insurance quotation created will be sent to a AWS SQS queue.
 Also the API can receive a message with the insurance policy created for a update in database insurance quote entity.

 Example of publishing a message using localstack that will be received by the application: